CuriousOne23/WhenMathPrays/thought_simulator/40_thought_simulator_playground/40.36_gb_prototypes/software_description.md

 # 40.36_gb_prototypes / software_description.md

 ## Approval State
-**Phase A draft complete.** Pending explicit human approval before Phase B execution.
+**Phase A draft complete.** Pending explicit human approval before proceeding to Phase B.

 ## Two-Phase Execution Model
-- **Phase A:** Define and review `software_description.md` only.
+- **Phase A:** Define and review this `software_description.md` only.
-- **Mandatory stop** after Phase A until explicit human approval.
+- **Mandatory stop** after Phase A until explicit human approval is given.
 - **Phase B (after approval):** Implement `prototype.py`, `harness.py`, verification artifacts, etc.

 ---

 ## Role in the Development Flow
 This document defines the **desired behavior** for the Global Brain (GB) prototype in the 40-series.
 It is guided by the updated 20-series documents (especially 20.10, 20.16, 20.17, 20.18, and 20.80).
-Insights and challenges discovered during implementation will inform refinements to the 10-series.
+Insights, challenges, and evidence generated here will inform refinements to the 10-series.

+---

+## Phase A Deliverables
+- High-level supervisory behavior description
+- Mapping of 20-series intent to prototype responsibilities
+- Identification of unknowns, ambiguities, and missing definitions
+- Definition of what Phase B must explore
+- No algorithms, no data structures, no thresholds

+---

+## Phase B Deliverables
+- Deterministic supervisory loop prototype
+- Logging + reason-code scaffolding
+- Harness for testing messy input, contradictions, and ΔH% volatility
+- Evidence for 50-series design decisions
+- Feedback for 10-series refinement

 ---